 This project was highly commended at the international undergraduate awards in 2015.

 Biotic and Abiotic Drivers of Differential Defence Strategies across Habitats in the Obligate Myrmecophyte, Acacia drepanolobium

 Abstract: Resource allocation theory focuses on the trade-off between investing resources in growth, reproduction and defence.
 In African savanna ecosystems which often have high rates of herbivory, plants must find ways to combat herbivores ranging from insects to giraffes.
 Plant defences come in various forms including physical structures (e.g. spinescence), toxicity and indirect defences.
 Here, I measure investment in two forms of defence by the obligate myrmecophyte, Acacia drepanolobium in an African savanna system (Laikipia, Kenya).
 I measure thorn length, domatia volume – an indirect measure of investment in defence by symbiotic acacia ants – and density of thorns and domatia for plants in their core, black-cotton and marginal, red clay habitat.
 I find that A. drepanolobium differs in defence strategies by habitat, investing more in thorns in marginal habitats, possibly in response to higher rates of herbivory and competition.
 In black-cotton systems where A. drepanolobium forms a near-monoculture and is less exposed to herbivory, individuals invest more in supporting ant symbionts in response to spatiotemporally heterogeneous herbivory.
-I propose that differences between biotic and abiotic factors leads to differential regulation in these habitats, with marginal habitats being limited top-down by herbivory, whilst individuals in black-cotton habitats face bottom-up resource limitation.
+I propose that differences between biotic and abiotic factors lead to differential regulation in these habitats, with marginal habitats being limited top-down by herbivory, whilst individuals in black-cotton habitats face bottom-up resource limitation.